CheesyChilly/Book-Management-website/README.md

 # Book-store-website

- A basic book store website for viewing and searching books
+Using MERN stack to make a basic book store website for viewing and searching books